-A negative message always takes
+A negative message always takes priority over a positive one.

 The first meaning of control has a power connotation.
 Another meaning is summed up by the highlighted definition.
 This definition was introduced in an earlier chapter.
 Control is the act of comparing progress to plan so that corrective action can be taken when a deviation from planned performance occurs.
-This definition implies the use of infonnation as the primary ingredient of control, rather than power.
+This definition implies the use of information as the primary ingredient of control, rather than power.
 Thus, we talk about management information systems, and, indeed, these are the essence of what is needed to achieve control in projects.